2024 Russian Online Language Pedagogy (OLP) series graphic

 • Attended all three live Zoom panel sessions;

-• Participated substantively and collegially in asynchronous tasks following each live session (at least 3 posts per session);
+• Participated substantively and collegially in asynchronous tasks following each live session, including 3 posts per session in the Russian OLP Padlet and the creation and submission of three hands-on activities;

 • Completed a 3-2-1 Reflection for each live session.